 Scott and Trevor Haldane discovered a passion for amateur wildlife photography and want to inspire others to get outside and enjoy the beauty of the Canadian wilderness.
 In a unique online presentation, the father-son duo – on opposite sides of the country – will guide you through the seasons, celebrating the incredible diversity of wildlife they’ve been lucky enough to spot along the Trail.

 The COVID-19 pandemic had an unanticipated silver lining for Scott and Trevor.
 They live thousands of kilometres apart, in Ontario and BC respectively, and the pandemic sent father and son outside to explore their incredible natural surroundings.
 There, they rediscovered their love for nature photography – often along the Trans Canada Trail – and formed a stronger bond in the process.

-They’re excited about connecting with others to share their experiences along Canada’s national trail, which proved to be essential to their well-being throughout the past year and a half.
+They’re excited about connecting with others to share their experiences along Canada’s national trail, which proved to be essential to their well-being throughout the past two and a half years.

 Scott and Trevor want to give back and are hosting this fundraiser for Trans Canada Trail.
-Please consider a generous donation when you register for this special evening.
 Nature photography is one of several great reasons for Canadians to get out on the Trail, as they can benefit from time spent in the great outdoors and meet people along the way.
 With your support, we can keep the Trail accessible to all users, year-round.

 About the Presenters

 Trevor learned to love the outdoors from an early age, through canoe trips with his grandad and summers at camp.

 In the last few years, Trevor started photographing wildlife in the parks and ravines of Toronto.
 This part-time hobby blossomed into a full-time passion during the COVID-19 pandemic.
 He found the quiet, active lifestyle, and focus of wildlife photography to be a great boost to his mental health during these stressful times.